 Nevertheless, the questions that warrant our attention are: If the guidelines are designed to keep us fit and healthy, then why are our waistlines expanding?
 And, why are we now at an even higher risk of developing diabetes and heart disease than ever before?

 The answer to both questions is simple: we simply aren’t following the recommendations.

 Facts, facts, facts

 Here are the facts: According to the 2012 National Nutrition and Physical Activity Survey, the average Australian consumes 35 per cent of their daily energy from discretionary foods.
 That statistic alone is staggering.
 That means that more than 1/3 of our intake is derived from things like chips, lollies, chocolate, fruit juice, soft drinks, cordials, alcohol, cakes, pastries, fast food and high energy snack foods.
 Also, only six per cent of those surveyed met their recommended daily intake of vegetables.
 And just over half of the respondents reported meeting their recommended daily intake of fruit.
 The stats are well and truly damning!
 There’s little wonder that the CSIRO recently graded our diets a measly C.

 The evidence as it stands is clear.
 We can’t just blame sugar for our expanding waistlines.
 It runs deeper than that.

 Perhaps a renewed focus on whole foods rather than single nutrients would lead to better health outcomes.
 Our dietary guidelines highlight this clearly.
-They go something like this: eat more fruit, vegetables, lean meat, low fat dairy and wholegrains, and consume less high energy, nutritionally meager, junk foods and sugary drinks.
+They go something like this: eat more fruit, vegetables, lean meat, low-fat dairy and whole grains, and consume less high energy, nutritionally meagre, junk foods and sugary drinks.
 It’s pretty sweet advice, really.